aheuma/IncentivizedBookReviews/results.md

 ## Hypothesis Testing {#hypothesis-testing}
 Generally, to test the hypotheses, the following steps are necessary:
-1. Compare mean / median scores
+1. Compare mean/median scores
 2. Check test assumptions
 3. Conduct hypothesis test
 4. Calculate effect size

 In the following, all results are reported apart from the test assumptions (you can read about this in the thesis).

-### Hypothesis 1 {#hypothesis-1}
+#### Hypothesis 1 {#hypothesis-1}

 | **Measure** | **IR** | **NIR** |
 | --- | ---|---|
 | Mean | 0.2612 | **0.2775** |

 <br>Due to the contrary tendency as indicated by the mean scores, hypothesis _H1_ is rejected.
-Instead, the alternative hypothesis - _H1b NIRs are more positive than IRs_ - is tested.
+Instead, the alternative hypothesis—_H1b NIRs are more positive than IRs_—is tested.

 | **Measure** | **Value** |
 | --- | ---|